ackoch/aem-resynch-assets/readme.md

 Plus: As an architect i am working conceptually most of the time and, my coding skills have become a bit rusty.
 I wanted to re-fresh my JavaScipt skills.
 Python would have been a good alternative, as most administrators more likely have an Python interpreter installed than Node.js.
 Though there  is a shift towards JavaScript in the Adobe world (i.e. [App Builder](https://business.adobe.com/products/experience-manager/developer-app-builder.html) and AIO CLI are JS-based).
 So, I thought it could be worthwhile to invest here, too.

-## Lessons Learned and Limitiations
+## Limitiations and Lessons Learned

 - The script supports **basic-auth**, only.
 This is available on most installations including AEM as a Cloud Service (AEMaaCS).
 For AEMaaCS this is not best practice - but you can still create local users and log in locally.
 A future version might add a more elaborate authentication.
 For the tim being, make sure to only use HTTPS to not compromise login credentials.
 -  The script compares the Author only with **one Publish**.
 You can run it multiple times, though.
 - The script **resynchs assets, only**.
 Pages within *Sites* might have the same issue.
 I'll augment the script whenever I face the issue in a Sites project
+- The script **re-publishes modified assets** even when they are.
+That means if someone has made changes to assets after they have been published, these changes are published no matter what and might circumvent approval workflows that are in place.
+In my experience, assets are rarely altered after publication - so I found that acceptable.
+This would have to be re-evaluated when augmenting the script  to Pages.
 - **The script is slow.** It is best executed against smaller batches and run in the background.
 Making external API requests is slow - compared to a native AEM implementation that would run on the server.
 For my purpose (see "Considerations") it was good enough - but I do not claim this is best practice.
 The script runs sequential and does not parallelize requests.
 While this could have sped up the execution, I wanted to a) keep things simple and b) did not want to fire hundreds parallel requests and clog up the Author system in production.
 For the future, I am planning to
   - use search instead of crawling
   - implement rate limiting, that could control how  many requests the Sling script can fire in parallel.
 Stay tuned.
-- If you need to speed-up run in parallel, you can start two or more batches in parallel.
+- If you need to speed-up run in parallel, you can start two or more **batches in parallel.**

+### Roadmap

+It's always good to have plans, right?
+I would like to...

+- Integrate into AIO CLI
+- Make the script avaiable as command on npm
+- Support "Sites"
+- Improve performance